sequential-parameter-optimization/spotoptim-cookbook/md_files/001_sampling.md

 :::{.callout-note}

-* The Jupyter-Notebook of this lecture is available on GitHub in the [Hyperparameter-Tuning-Cookbook Repository](https://github.com/sequential-parameter-optimization/Hyperparameter-Tuning-Cookbook/blob/main/001_sampling.ipynb)
+* The Jupyter-Notebook of this chapter is available on GitHub in the [Sequential Parameter Optimization Cookbook Repository](https://github.com/sequential-parameter-optimization/spotoptim-cookbook/blob/main/001_sampling.ipynb)
 :::